xthanhn/mcuprog/README.md

 ```

 ### Usage
-mcuprog can be used as a command-line interface.
+MCUprog UPDI can be used as a command-line interface.
 GUI version will release soon.

 ### CLI examples
-When installed using pip, mcuprog CLI is located in the Python scripts folder.
+When installed using pip, MCUprog UPDI CLI is located in the Python scripts folder.

 Example 1: test connectivity by reading the device ID using Curiosity Nano:
 ```bash